umbaughl8410/WHSTechNotes/journal.md

 | Fiona | Gado Gado | Creme Brulee |
 | Tobias | Shrimp ceviche | French Appale Cake |
 | Leanne | Beef Wellington | Raspberry Tiramisu |

+# January 6, 2026

+How i used technology over the break was by playing videogames and with the christmas decorations. both use technology by need ing power/electricity to work.
+They are also for helping with boredome. in the end that is how i used tecnology during the break.